saysayani11/MindMatch/README.md

 2. know_shortest_path (G, 7, 40)

    This function returns the shortest path between two users.
-From the users dataset of 10000 people, we would like to know the shortest route from user 7 and user 40.
+From the users dataset of 10000 people, we would like to know the shortest route from user 7 to user 40.
 In social terms, we wouldl like to know who all are the closest mutuals between user 7 and user 40.

-4. know_relation (5,80)
+3. know_relation (5,80)

+   Wondering how any two given users can possibly be "connected"?
+This function does exactly that.
+Given two users, it can tell you how they are connected (eg: colleagues, same workplace, went to same university and so on)

-5. look_for_people_around_me (50)
+4. look_for_people_around_me (50)

+   Given any user, cuious to know how you two can be possibly connected?
+This function gives you a lsit of all the users that connects you to the other user.